Skip to content

 Fortunately, there are several ways to restore your dog's acid-base balance.
 Here are some concrete steps you can take:

 Dietary change: Diet is one of the most important levers for treating hyperacidity.
-Make sure that your dog's food is rich in alkaline-forming foods.
-Vegetables such as carrots, zucchini, pumpkin and spinach as well as herbs and high-quality meats help to reduce acid production.
-Avoid grains, sugar and artificial additives as these have a strong acid-forming effect.
+Make sure your dog's food is rich in alkaline-forming foods.
+Vegetables like carrots, zucchini, pumpkin, and spinach, as well as herbs and high-quality meats, help reduce acid production.
+Avoid grains, sugar, and artificial additives, as these have a strong acid-forming effect.

-Herbs and dietary supplements: Herbs such as nettle, dandelion or milk thistle can help support the breakdown of acids in the body.
-There are also special alkaline powders or nutritional supplements that regulate the pH value and help your dog's body to excrete excess acids more quickly.
+Herbs and dietary supplements: Herbs such as nettle, dandelion, or milk thistle can help support acid reduction in the body.
+There are also special alkaline powders or nutritional supplements that regulate pH and help your dog's body excrete excess acids more quickly.

-More exercise: Regular exercise is crucial to stimulate the metabolism and promote the excretion of acids through breathing and sweat.
-Make sure your dog gets enough exercise and physical activity - walks, playing and romping outside support regeneration.
+More exercise: Regular exercise is crucial for stimulating metabolism and promoting the excretion of acids through breathing and sweating.
+Make sure your dog gets plenty of exercise and physical activity—walks, playing, and romping outdoors support recovery.

 Reduce stress: Stress is one of the biggest acid producers.
 Try to avoid stressful situations for your dog and provide him with a calm, stable environment.
-Relaxation periods and enough sleep are also important to calm the nervous system and reduce excess acid.
+Relaxation periods and sufficient sleep are equally important to calm the nervous system and reduce excess acid.

-Regular health checks: If your dog suffers from a chronic illness or has to take medication long-term, it is important to have his health and acid-base balance monitored regularly.
-Your vet can support you with this and, if necessary, initiate appropriate therapy.
+Regular health checks: If your dog suffers from a chronic illness or requires long-term medication, it is important to have their health and acid-base balance regularly monitored.
+Your veterinarian can support you with this and, if necessary, initiate appropriate treatment.

 How can you prevent hyperacidity in dogs?

-Prevention is the key to preventing hyperacidity in your dog.
-Here are some tips on how you can ensure a good acid-base balance right from the start:
+Prevention is key to preventing hyperacidity in your dog.
+Here are some tips to help you ensure a good acid-base balance from the start:

 Healthy, balanced diet: Make sure your dog gets a varied, natural diet.
-Fresh meat, vegetables and herbs should make up the main components of the diet.
-Avoid too many industrial foods, which often contain hidden acidifiers.
+Fresh meat, vegetables, and herbs should be the main ingredients.
+Avoid excessively processed foods, which often contain hidden acidifiers.

-Regular pH check: Regularly monitor the pH value of your dog's urine.
-This way, you can intervene early if acidosis is developing.
+Regular pH check: Regularly monitor the pH of your dog's urine so you can intervene early if hyperacidity is developing.

-Enough water: Make sure that your dog always has plenty of fresh water available.
-Water helps the body eliminate excess acids and helps relieve the strain on the kidneys.
+Enough water: Make sure your dog always has plenty of fresh water available.
+Water helps the body excrete excess acid and relieves strain on the kidneys.

-Stress-free environment: A relaxed environment without constant stimuli and sources of stress promotes your dog's general well-being and helps to keep the acid-base balance in balance.
+Stress-free environment: A relaxed environment without constant stimuli and sources of stress promotes your dog's general well-being and helps to maintain a balanced acid-base balance.

 When should you see a veterinarian?

-If you notice that your dog is showing symptoms over a long period of time or that his condition is getting worse, it is important to see a vet.
-You should not hesitate, especially if he has severe gastrointestinal problems, persistent tiredness or noticeable skin changes.
-An experienced vet can make an accurate diagnosis and recommend targeted treatment measures.
+If you notice your dog exhibiting symptoms over a prolonged period or if their condition worsens, it's important to consult a veterinarian.
+You shouldn't hesitate, especially if they're experiencing severe gastrointestinal problems, persistent fatigue, or noticeable skin changes.
+An experienced veterinarian can provide an accurate diagnosis and recommend targeted treatment options.

 Conclusion: Recognizing and treating hyperacidity and gastric hyperacidity in dogs

 Hyperacidity, especially gastric hyperacidity in dogs, is a widespread but often overlooked problem.
-The dog's stomach plays a central role in this, as an overproduction of stomach acid can disrupt the delicate balance in the digestive tract.
-This overproduction of acids can be caused by poor diet, stress or lack of exercise and can manifest itself in various symptoms, such as digestive problems or malaise, which are often difficult to identify.
+The dog's stomach plays a central role in this, as overproduction of gastric acid can disrupt the delicate balance in the digestive tract.
+This overproduction of acid can be caused by poor diet, stress, or lack of exercise and can manifest itself in various symptoms, such as digestive problems or discomfort, which are often difficult to identify.

-With a targeted change in diet that relieves the stomach, sufficient exercise and the reduction of stress, you can actively contribute to your dog's stomach regaining balance and regulating the overproduction of stomach acid.
-This will help to avoid hyperacidity and its consequences and to stabilize the entire acid-base balance.
+With a targeted change in diet that relieves the stomach, sufficient exercise, and stress reduction, you can actively contribute to your dog's stomach regaining balance and regulating the overproduction of stomach acid.
+This will help prevent hyperacidity and its consequences and stabilize the overall acid-base balance.

-It is important that you pay close attention to your dog's needs, especially when it comes to stomach problems and possible stomach hyperacidity.
-If you suspect an overproduction of stomach acid, it is advisable to consult a veterinarian who can make an accurate diagnosis.
-With the right care and support, your dog will become fit, vital and balanced again - and his stomach will stay healthy too!
+It's important to pay close attention to your dog's needs, especially when it comes to stomach problems and possible gastric hyperacidity.
+If you suspect overproduction of stomach acid, it's advisable to consult a veterinarian who can provide an accurate diagnosis.
+With the right care and support, your dog will become fit, energetic, and balanced again—and his stomach will stay healthy too!